ppierzchalka/dogs4adopt/README.md

 # Dogs4Adopt

-This App will display data scraped from animal shelters in Poland.
+This App scrapes data from animal shelters in Poland, then displays scraped data in user friendly GUI to find dogs to adopt.
-It will allow user to search dogs for adoption in desired area, without visiting many websites.

 ### Installation & Running

-App is in early stage of development, thus this section is not available now.
+Clone this repo
+Provide your api key in views/partials/footer.hbs in google maps link Run with 'npm run start' command
+---
+Please do not abuse this application.

 ### DEMO